What is Mindful Parenting & what are the Affirmations?

 Have you ever noticed that when there’s a peak or happy moment we get super-charged, go shopping, watch movies, vacation, spend quality time with the loved ones?

-And then there’s vacuum until the next happy moment arrives!
+And then there’s a vacuum until the next happy moment arrives!

 Peak Happy Moment Vs Vacuum